 This would free up more storage in your iCloud.
 You’ll also notice that there is either ‘Delete Documents & Data’, ‘Disable & Delete’, Turn Off and Delete, or ‘Delete Data’.

-Option 3: Remove Backup From Devices you Don’t Longer Use
+Remove Backups From Devices You Don’t Longer Use

 If you’ve used all the options above and you haven’t managed to clear data from your iCloud storage, you can remove some devices in iCloud or stop them from backing up.